enoquetembe/asp.net-web-development/README.md

 # asp.net-web-development

-Learnig advacend web development with asp.net core at college
+Learnig advacend web development with asp.net core at my college (University of São Thomas of Mozambique)